Example 3 - Using the Wealth Builder

 Step 1 Use the investment property used as Example 1 in the Users Guide

 Lets assume you have been through all the steps in the Example of a commonly geared investment property as set out in Example 1 of this Tutorial section.
-To check that you are using the same spreadsheet, go to the investment analysis spreadsheet and check that the property value is $465,000 and the Rate of Return (IRR) is 17.38% over 10 years.
+To check that you are using the same spreadsheet, go to the investment analysis spreadsheet and check that the property value is $870,000 and the Rate of Return (IRR) is 22.48% over 10 years.
 The Wealth Builder will assume that in future years, you will be buying multiples of this particular property.
-Choose the Wealth Builder spreadsheet (Toolbar builder.gif Menu: View/Wealth Builder.)
-The spreadsheet you will see will begin with a Home Value of $600,000, a Home Loan Balance of 0 (the home loan is assumed to be paid out), an Investment Property Value of $465,000 (as set in the Investment Analysis spreadsheet) and the Total properties showing in the first year will be showing as 3 (since this was the number of properties calculated as being able to be purchased in the Investment Capacity screen in the example).

 Step 2 Check the Cash savings, current Loan to Value Ratio and Debt Service Ratio

-Lets check some of the key parameters to see if the number of properties showing in the Wealth Builder in the 1st year column - Total Properties row and the number of properties calculated previously in the Investment Capacity correspond in the first year.
-Set the number of properties to 2.
+Lets now check some of the key parameters to see if the number of properties showing in the Wealth Builder in the 1st year column - Total inv. properties row and the number of properties calculated previously in the Investment Capacity correspond in the first year.
+Lets start with the number of properties set to 3.

 Step 3.
 Change the Spreadsheet to a Credit Line.

-Thirdly, the Debt Service Ratio has now been reduced from 106% to 94%, primarily because of the use of the Interest Only Loan Payment in the Debt Service Ratio Calculation.
+Thirdly, the Debt Service Ratio has now been reduced from 129% to 110%, primarily because of the use of the Interest Only Loan Payment in the Debt Service Ratio Calculation.
 The use of an Interest Only Loan in assessing Affordability is very important as the loan payments are a key component in its calculation and any reduction in payments will improve the index.
+However the Debt Service Ratio is still too high so the only course of action is to reduce the number of properties.
+Change it from 3 to 2.

-Fourthly, the Total loans owing at the end of the first year, which is shown in the third bottom row of the First year, has now been reduced from $959,130 to $936,173 because the cash savings have now been used to reduce the loan.
-Notice how the difference between the two is not exactly equal to the cash savings of $29,432, because the Wealth Builder assumes that the savings are added to the loan throughout the year reducing interest along the way.
+The Total loans owing at the end of the first year, which is shown in the third bottom row of the First year, has now been reduced from $1,819 million to $1.751 million because the cash savings have now been used to reduce the loan.
+Notice how the difference between the two is not exactly equal to the cash savings of $65,921, because the Wealth Builder assumes that the savings are added to the loan throughout the year reducing interest along the way.

-With the Credit Line option invoked, the cash savings in the First Year ($29,432), indicates that the investor can easily afford to buy the 2 investment properties in the first year.
+With the Credit Line option invoked, the cash savings in the First Year ($65,921), indicates that the investor can easily afford to buy the 2 investment properties in the first year.
 But what about the other two indicators.
-The Loan to Value Ratio remains at 63% and the Debt Service Ratio changes to 94%, the two figures now both low enough to make the loan acceptable to most lending institutions.
-As a test to see why it is so important to have an Interest Only Loan, go back up to the top and choose the Credit Line icon and switch it backwards and forwards while watching the Debt Service Ratio switch between 106% and 94%.
+The Loan to Value Ratio (69%) and the Debt Service Ratio ( 94%) are now both low enough to make the loan acceptable to most lending institutions.
+As a test to see why it is so important to have an Interest Only Loan, go back up to the top and choose the Credit Line icon and switch it backwards and forwards while watching the Debt Service Ratio switch between 111% and 94%.
 In other words, the use of the interest only loan with a credit line has produced a much lower Debt Service Ratio and could mean the difference between getting and not getting a loan.

 Notice that every time you change the Total number of properties in the first year, the number of properties in the subsequent years also alters.
 So with 2 properties now showing in the first year, the subsequent years of 2,3,5 and 10 are showing at 2,2,2 and 2 properties.
 To gain a better insight as to what is happening in the years not shown on this screen, it may be better to change the screen to showing the first five years instead of years 1,2,3,5 and 10.
 To do this, you use the left mouse button to click on Start of Year at the top left corner of the spreadsheet below the Wealth Builder name.
 This opens up a dialogue box where the button will be currently set on the second row showing 10 years (1,2,3,5,10).
 Use the left button on the mouse and click on the top button showing 5 years (1,2,3,4,5) and then click OK.
 The Wealth Builder Spreadsheet now shows the consecutive years of 1,2,3,4,5 across the top and we will now be able to complete the Total properties in the years that were previously not shown.